tytydraco/yessleep/out/Hell_Grows_in_Oregon.md

 “You pretentious bitch stop speaking to me in riddles” I yelled back.

 Alisha quickly ran towards the entrance to the cave.
+As I could hear the sounds of her laughter and footsteps above, I slowly made my way up the rock wall.
+As I got to the halfway point, I accidently grabbed hold of a loose rock causing me to loose my balance.

+“Fuck that was close” I muttered as I regained my composure and continued my ascent.

-After a couple minutes I was able to scale the rockwall and ran towards the rope.
+Finally after several grueling minute I made it to the top of the wall and started racing back towards the entrance.
 As I passed through the narrow wall of roots, they began to scratch and claw at me, as if to try and slow me down.
 However I bore the pain, as I was not going to let Gene, Dan and Connor die in vain.
 Once I emerged from the cave, I noticed that I was bleeding profusely from all of the cuts.
 With all my remaining strength and adrenaline, I made my way over to the rope and saw that Alisha was about thirty feet above the ground.

 “This ones for you Gene” I said as I raised the flare gun and pulled the trigger.